wez/qmk_firmware/keyboards/iota/readme.md

 - An SSD1306 OLED display for some basic status

 When the keyboard is not connected over USB, and when a battery is attached, it will send keys over Bluetooth Low Energy (BLE).
-The BLE support is what I consider to be "functional" but not great; there is some latency overhead that needs to be solved in the firmware on the BLE controller embedded in the Feather board.
-(This is next on my list).

 The schematic for this build: ![schematic](schematic.png)